stacks-network/sbtc-docs/src/sbtc-releases/sbtc-dev.md

 The registry contract functions as the main storage space for the protocol.
 The other components use the registry to store protocol state.
 It is intended to allow for more seamless upgrades by keeping the registry the same across future soft upgrades.

-[List the things the registry stores and why, also how those things are updated.
-Pay special attention to the get-and-update function.]
+TODO [#39](https://github.com/stacks-network/sbtc-docs/issues/39): List the things the registry stores and why, also how those things are updated.
+Pay special attention to the get-and-update function.

 ### Token